GitHub Actions

 - Select your satellite.

-- On the satellite's dashboard, navigate to the "Settings" tab.
+- On the satellite's dashboard, navigate to the "Setup" tab.

 - Click "Submit".

-- Upon successful creation, a new controller will be generated, and a "Secret token" will be displayed.
+- Upon successful creation, a new access key will be generated, and a "Secret token" will be displayed.
 Copy the token value and save it as an encrypted secret in your repository or organization, using the key

 JUNO_TOKEN